jsalexan/password-generator/README.md

     6. The password will be written to the form on the webpage for the user to collect.
     7. Ensure that the user could use the form again right away and their previous selections would be cleared.

 By meeting these goals, this webpage demonstrates several functions of JavaScript, the form's prompts are clear and simple, and the code is easy to read and understand.
 I learned more about working with JavaScript, multiple ways to use variables and functions, how to use alerts and prompts, and how to structure the code so it has the correct flow.
 One challenge was discovering there are multiple ways to achieve one goal, so it was very interesting to attempt to evaluate the best path.
-I am interested in learning more about this topic and to try creating a more complex generator.
+I am interested in learning more about this topic and to try creating a more complex generator in the future.
 <br>
 <br>